 A manual operating lever and weight, fastened on the opposite end of the choke shaft, may be used to operate the choke in the event the electric element burns out or the choke does not operate for any reason.
 Turn the lever to horizontal position to open the choke.
-The choke would remain at closed position if electric choke failure occured.
+The choke would remain at closed position if electric choke failure occured and the bimetal spring were not removed from the choke shaft.